Geometric leaf of symplectic groupoid: Geometric Leaf, Dimension Count, cases ,

-\begin{defn} We call the union of two disconnected horizontal intervals of $\widetilde\Gamma_n$ between vertical edge $i$ and $i+1$ \emph{Gate} $i$.
-We say that a simple connected loop in $\widetilde\Gamma_n$ is {\bf horizontally $2$-bounded} if it travels every gate and every vertical edge at most twice: at most once in one direction and at most once in the opposite direction.
+\begin{defn} We call the union of two disconnected horizontal intervals of $\widetilde\Gamma_n$ between vertical edge $i$ and $i+1$ {\bf Gate} $i$.
+We say that a non-selfintersecting connected loop in $\widetilde\Gamma_n$ is {\bf horizontally $2$-bounded} if it travels every gate and every vertical edge at most twice: at most once in one direction and at most once in the opposite direction.

-We say that a simple connected loop in $\widetilde\Gamma_n$ is {\bf $2$-bounded} if it travels every edgde (vertical and horizontal) at most twice: at most once in one direction and at most once in the opposite direction. \end{defn}
+We say that a non-selfintersecting connected loop in $\widetilde\Gamma_n$ is {\bf $2$-bounded} if it travels every edge (vertical and horizontal) at most twice: at most once in one direction and at most once in the opposite direction. \end{defn}